United Japan Pro-Wrestling: Founding

+Expansion

 On July 17, 2024, UJPW held a general meeting in Tokyo, where Kyushu Pro-Wrestling and World Woman Pro-Wrestling Diana were admitted into the association (as an observer member in the case of Diana).

 On January 20, 2025, it was announced that UJPW would restructure as a general incorporated association with Sanshiro Takagi as its representative director, and Sugabayashi, Ryo Saito and Ryota Chikuzen as executive directors.
 On June 11, the board of directors had a second meeting.
 At this meeting, they accepted Pro Wrestling Freedoms as a new full member.
 They also approved Pro-Wrestling Dradition, World Woman Pro-Wrestling Diana, and Pro Wrestling Wave as supporting members.

+On February 17, 2026, Sendai Girls' Pro Wrestling's Meiko Satomura and Pro Wrestling Freedoms' Takashi Sasaki were appointed as directors.
+On March 31, it was announced that UJPW would hold a new event titled "Face the Next" on May 12 at Shinjuku Face – before the closure of the event hall scheduled for September 30 which was announced earlier that month – featuring younger talents from NJPW, BJW, Noah, DDT, Dragongate, Kyushu Pro, Freedoms and GanPro.
+On June 29, at the fourth general meeting, Diana was upgraded from supporting member to full time member, while Gleat was admitted as a new supporting member.